 Needless to say our protagonist figures this election nonsense is just another experimental Head Game of the Villagekeepers.
 His suspicion increases when he sees that the Villagekeepers had already printed up campaign posters for him and distributed them to all the other Villagers.
 Despite our main character’s misgivings he gets swept along in this new cerebral duel with his captors.

 NOTE: This is why I place Free For All AFTER Many Happy Returns.
 That episode made it clear that the Villagekeepers have too many co-conspirators in the outside world for any escape to be permanent.
 With that being the case the Prisoner can justifiably feel he has nothing to lose by playing along with the obviously phony “election.”
 If he gets lucky he might be able to at least strike some sort of defiant blow against the people who run the Village.

 I mentioned Kafka, Ionesco and Pirandello above but there’s also a certain Marx Brothers feel to this episode.
 Case in point is the way the Prisoner, while out on the campaign trail – gets peppered with questions by “reporters” who are as fake and corrupt as any in the U.S.

 Though McGoohan simply says “No comment” to a long series of questions the reporters simply come up with the typically shallow and meaningless “politician talk” and present the gibberish as Number Six’s actual responses.
 The punchline comes when the press asks our hero what he will do if he wins.
-The Prisoner replies “Leave here, and return with an army to grind the Village into powder” but the press THEN pretends “No comment” was his reply.
+The Prisoner replies that he plans to escape and then destroy the Village but the press THEN pretends “No comment” was his reply.